selnisa/Projects/README.md

 Hello there!
-My name is Selin and I currently am a 3rd year Electrical-Electronics Engineer student at Abdullah Gül University.
+My name is Selin and I am currently a 4th-year Electrical-Electronics Engineering student at Abdullah Gül University.
 To sum, every project I did/am doing for my courses are:
 ## 25-26 Spring Semester:
   - Biomedical System Design Capsule
       * [Explainable Cervical Cell Classification: A Comparison of Preprocessing-Enhanced Machine Learning and Deep Learning Approach with Grad-CAM using SIPaKMeD](https://github.com/selnisa/Biomedical-System-Design-Capsule-Project/blob/main/README.md)